Local Area

 Giacomo Puccini in his Luccese birthplace

-the nearby Ponte del Diavolo (Devil’s Bridge), 10 mins from the house and near Brancoli
+The nearby Ponte del Diavolo (Devil’s Bridge), 10 mins from the house and near Brancoli surrounded by beautiful mountains over a the River Serchio which is full of brown trout.
+Built in 1080.

 The Devil’s Bridge with steam train at Borgo A Mozzano